 Don’t Bottle It!

 There’s a stigma attached to recycled water.
 We don’t like the thought of bathing in or drinking anything that we think is contaminated, even after it’s treated.

 Arup suggests “awareness campaigns”, which “reframe this difficult issue in a more positive light to win people’s support”.
 We need to move fast, as the supply is already becoming part of our cityscape.
 You might like our guide to changing behaviour to find out how.

 It does work.
 Melbourne in Australia treats and reclaims almost 12 million gallons (25 million litres) of pre-used water each day.
 It’s suitable for irrigation, which constitutes almost 50% of all residential water use in the city, saving masses on potable supply.
 Florida’s Groundwater Replenishment Project, following rigorous tests, has proven to be of better quality than bottled water.

-Retrofit to Manage Water – in a Nutshell
+Efficient Water Use in a Nutshell

 There’s plenty to be done to conserve our most valuable resource as usable water resources become more and more stretched.
 Thoughtful city planning, incorporating the resistant qualities provided by nature, changing our mindset, and careful consideration for how we live our lives will all play a part in ensuring the environmental and social stability we desire can be achieved through sound management and efficient water use.

 , Cindrić, H. (2018).
 Cities Alive: Rethinking Cities in Arid Environments.
 Arup. https://www.arup.com/perspectives/publications/research/section/cities-alive-cities-in-arid-environments